 3. Layers for Fall Family Photos

 Wearing layers are always flattering!
 Add cardigans, jackets, and accessories like scarves, necklaces, and belts to mix and match specific colors within each family member’s outfit.
 For example, if everyone is wearing navy, gray, and mustard yellow – a parent can add a mustard yellow cardigan, son can add a mustard yellow bow tie or vest, and daughter can wear a mustard yellow leggings or headband!

 We highly recommend wearing solid colors or simple plaid for your fall family pictures.
 That means no logos, obtrusive patterns, or graphics.

 5. Consider Your Art

-6. Try It On
+6. Try It On Before the Photo Session

-If you are still feeling torn between a few ideas or want to confirm your outfit choices, text a few photos of the clothes laid out (or being modeled) and send them to your Block Studios photographer!
+If you are still feeling torn between a few ideas or want to confirm your fall family outfit choices, text a few photos of the clothes laid out (or being modeled) and send them to your Block Studios photographer!
 They will provide their expert opinion on what will look best on camera and suggest items to add or remove.
 We hope you and your families have a wonderful fall and we can’t wait to see you for your fall portrait session!